How do most burglars enter homes?

+Luckily, this strike plate problem is easy to fix.
 Here’s what you’ll need to do:

 Does your door have a security chain?
-You know, one of those little chains that you can latch and open your door a couple inches, presumably to look out the open crack and still be theoretically safe?
+You know, one of those little chains that you can latch and open your door a couple inches, presumably to look out the open crack and still be safe?

 If you have a security chain, don’t count on it to protect you.

-If you’ve got a security chain, get rid of it and install a peep-hole instead.
-There are several different styles available now, but the traditional style will give you almost a 180-degree field of view.
+If you’ve got a security chain, get rid of it and install a peephole instead.
+Now instead of opening your door a crack to see who is out there, you can look through the peephole, keeping your door locked.
+Peepholes come in several styles now, but the traditional style will give you almost a 180-degree field of view.

 It works best at about three to four feet away.
-This wide-angle viewer will give you a 132 degree viewing area.
+This wide-angle viewer will give you a 132-degree viewing area.
 You’re still going to need adequate outdoor lighting to see who is outside your door clearly at night.

 Just remember: when a burglar can’t get in through your door, they’ll try your windows next.

 A comprehensive list of steps you can take to protect your home and your loved ones.

 Whether you’re moving into a new home or simply rethinking...

 Do you wish your home security system had more smart home...